Pauline LaFon Gore

 Pauline LaFon Gore (née LaFon; October 6, 1912 – December 15, 2004) was the mother of former United States Vice President Albert Arnold Gore Jr. and the wife of former United States Senator Albert A. Gore.
-She is credited with playing a significant role in both of their careers with Al Gore saying "there will never be a better campaigner than Pauline LaFon Gore".
+She is credited with playing a significant role in both of their careers with Al Gore Sr. saying "there will never be a better campaigner than Pauline LaFon Gore".
 Her advice was an important factor in his refusal to sign the "Southern Manifesto" opposing desegregation and his opposition to the Vietnam War which were critical issues in his bid for re-election as a Senator in 1970.
 She came from a poor family in small business to become one of the first female lawyers to graduate from Vanderbilt University and managed a Washington law firm in the 1970s.

 Early life

-She was born in Palmersville, Tennessee as one of six children.
+She was born in Palmersville, Tennessee in 1912 as one of six children.
 Her parents, Maude (née Gatlin) and Walter L. LaFon, ran a general store.
 When her father was injured, the family moved to Jackson, Tennessee, where her father worked for the Tennessee highway department.

 Despite the fact that her family was struggling and it was the Great Depression, Pauline LaFon was determined to graduate from college and waited on tables in order to pay her way.
 From 1931 to 1933, she attended Union University, but did not earn a degree from that institution until nearly seven decades later where she was granted an honorary degree.
 In 1936, she became the 10th woman to graduate from Vanderbilt University Law School.

 She met Albert Gore Sr. while waiting tables at the Andrew Jackson Hotel while he was studying for a law degree as well as farming and acting as the Commissioner for Schools.
 They ended up studying together for the bar exam where Pauline LaFon obtained a higher mark than Gore Sr.

 Following graduation from Vanderbilt, she practiced law in Texarkana, Arkansas for a year before returning to Tennessee and married Albert Gore Sr on April 17, 1937.
 She practiced in oil and gas law and also divorce law, being one of the first women to practice law in those fields.